mosaicml/examples/examples/resnet_cifar/README.md

 * `tests/` - A suite of tests to check each training component
 * `yamls/`
   * `resnet56.yaml` - Configuration for a CIFAR ResNet56 training run, to be used as the first argument to `main.py`
-  * `mcloud_run.yaml` - yaml to use if running on the [MosaicML platform](https://www.mosaicml.com/blog/introducing-mosaicml-cloud)
+  * `mcloud_run.yaml` - yaml to use if running on the [MosaicML Cloud](https://www.mosaicml.com/blog/introducing-mosaicml-cloud)

 Now that you've explored the code, let's get training.

-## Get started with the MosaicML platform
+## Get started with the MosaicML Cloud

-If you're using the MosaicML platform, all you need to install is [`mcli`](https://github.com/mosaicml/mosaicml-cli/):
+If you're using the MosaicML cloud, all you need to install is [`mcli`](https://github.com/mosaicml/mosaicml-cli/):

 ```bash
 pip install --upgrade mosaicml-cli